 Will I know how programs rank me?
 Can I view the program’s ranking?

 No, programs and applicants will never know each other’s rankings.
 This confidentiality will encourage all parties to rank their true preferences, resulting in the best match for both applicants and programs.

 What is the deadline to rank programs to which I have applied?

 The ranking deadline is January 8, 2018 at midnight (12 a.m.)
 PST.

 How competitive is it to get a position?

 It is competitive to enter a residency program.
-However, at present about half of all Pharmacy Residency Application Matching Service (PRAMS) applicants are matched to a program.
+However, at present about one-third of all Pharmacy Residency Application Matching Service (PRAMS) applicants are matched to a program.
 This happens because candidates apply to more than one program.
 You may wish to contact the program coordinator for programs that you are interested in for information about competition for residency positions and additional factors that should guide your decision to apply to a program.

 Am I bound by the match?

 Once the match has occurred, and you are matched to a program, that program has “lost out” on all subsequent potential applicants that it has ranked.
 Thus, if you then choose not to do a residency program, the program to which you were matched is significantly disadvantaged in acquiring “the next best match”.
 While exceptional circumstances do occur, your decision to decline a residency position should be carefully considered.